HeminQadir/MltuiOrganSeg/README.md

 tensorboard --logdir="path/to/log/"
 ```

-You can open `train.py` and change the hyper-parameters and others things such as the save_dir and data_dir
+You can open `train.py` and change the hyper-parameters and others things such as the save_dir and data_dir.
+Later, I will add args for these hyper-parameters and paths

 ## Note:
 - This represents only the initial version, with numerous modifications in progress